jcmf/glulx-strings/README.md

 More interesting would be ADRIFT 5, the latest, but if anyone's reverse-engineered that one yet, I haven't seen it.
-Maybe because there's that Mono version of the official thing that allegedly runs on Linux and even on OS X even though he says it's untested but like what could possibly go wrong, right?
+Maybe because there's that Mono version of the official thing that allegedly runs on Linux and even on OS X even though it says it's untested but like what could possibly go wrong, right?
 I mean I can't blame the ADRIFT people (person?), like I *have* a Mac and *I* don't really want to be the first one to test it either.
 That can't be right,